jessysutherns/airbnb-market-analysis/README.md

 It combines **exploratory data analysis (EDA)** with **natural language processing (NLP)** to uncover market trends and customer insights.

-**Designed to simulate real-world data analytics applications in urban planning and platform analysis.**
+**Inspired by real-world data analytics applications in urban planning and platform analysis.**

+**This project demonstrates how data analytics and NLP can be used to extract actionable insights from large-scale real-world datasets.**

 ---